-There are only so many hours in the day, and I would guess that you don’t want a significant portion of that time to be spent creating content.
+There are only so many hours in the day, and I would guess you don’t want a significant portion of them spent creating content.

 Email and social channels are often the most time-consuming to run.
 Frequent campaigns and posting schedules are great, but who will be creating all that content?